ballerina-platform/blog/_posts/2023-07-07-announcing-ballerina-2201.7.0-swan-lake-update-7.md

 }
 ```

-For more information on the usage of aggregation, see [Aggregation](https://ballerina.io/learn/work-with-data-using-queries-in-ballerina/#aggregation).
+For an example on the usage of aggregating, see [Calculate the total number of deaths](https://ballerina.io/learn/work-with-data-using-queries-in-ballerina/#calculate-the-total-number-of-deaths).

 ### Grouping